Close Menu

 Monkey Sightings

 Monkey sightings are common throughout the year, but the best time to see monkeys is during the dry season, when they are more active and easier to spot.
 The most common species of monkeys in Tikal are howler monkeys and spider monkeys.
-(See Also: Is December a Good Time to Visit Buenos Aires – Winter Wonders)
+(See Also: Is December A Good Time To Visit Manali – Snowy Paradise?)

 Birdwatching